 Our devices incorporate sophisticated enclosure management and data path isolation that allows for complete separation between the enclosure, the OS, and the applications that they rub.
 Inside the devices the Server, the disks and the self-protection and tracking systems, all enclosed within separate protective cases, are all both physically and electronically separated, while the data-paths are also isolated from electric and electronic transmissions.

 The Trusted Platform Module (ISO/IEC 11889) ensures that the boot process starts from a trusted combination of hardware and software, and continues until the operating system has fully booted and applications are running.
 TPM works by storing protected key information in a tamper-proof chip that includes a unique Endorsement Key baked into the silicon at manufacture (like a digital fingerprint) to authenticate host system hardware.
 A dedicated cryptographic microprocessor processes key data and verifies the integrity of low-level system assets like boot files and system firmware.
-If a change is detected, TPM prevents the compromised files or software from loading, halting attacks before they can start.
+If a change is detected, TPM prevents the compromised files or software from loading, halting attacks before they can even start.